cryogars/CryoPit/README.md

 ## Entity-Relationship Diagram

 The proposed ER diagram for CryoPit is below.
 This schema is the same as the [SnowEx DB's schema](https://snowexsql.readthedocs.io/en/latest/database_structure.html) with some modifications.
 The core tables — `campaigns`, `sites`, `layers`, `measurement_types`, `instruments`, and `observers` — map directly to their SnowEx equivalents.
 CryoPit extends the schema in three ways:

 1. `site_instruments` is a CryoPit-specific table that logs which instruments were deployed at each pit and feeds the instrument checklist in the form and siteDetails CSV export;
+2. `ssa_calibration` stores IceCube/IRIS calibration data (Spectralon reference levels and voltage readings) per pit;

 This version (V1) is compatible with SQLite.
 However, the schema is designed for PostgreSQL/PostGIS migration (V2).